NW Slopes & Plains Weather

 NW Slopes & Plains Forecast

-Monday Hot and mostly sunny.
-Slight (30%) chance of a shower on the northern slopes in the afternoon.
+Tuesday Partly cloudy.
+Slight (30%) chance of a shower on the southern slopes in the afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the north in the afternoon.
-Light winds becoming NE/SE 15 to 25 km/h during the evening.
+The chance of a thunderstorm on the slopes.
+Winds E 15 to 25 km/h becoming light during the morning then becoming E 15 to 20 km/h during the afternoon.

 NW Slopes & Plains Observations